The Carpocratian School

 Hear purity by beats: detune a perfect fifth

-Lower note fixed at A = 180 Hz.
-Upper note ideally at 3:2 (270 Hz).
+Upper note ideally at 3:2 ratio to lower.
 Detune the upper by ±20 cents and listen for slow beats: zero beats ≈ pure fifth.

 330.0 Hz